How To improve my quality of sleep

 - Melatonin: The release of this hormone can be promoted by promoting specific foods, including sour cherries.
 Walnuts, tomatoes, bananas, and asparagus also promote the release of melatonin.

 - Ashwagandha: This sedative adaptogen with tranquilizing effects can have a very relaxing effect on your nervous system.
 However, you should be a little patient.
-If necessary, the effect may take a few months.
-I have discovered for myself that I prefer Ashwagandha in the form of pressed tablets, as it takes some effort to eat the powdered form.
+The effect may show an impressive impact after taking the supplement over a period of a couple of months.
+I have discovered that I prefer Ashwagandha in the form of pressed tablets, as it takes some effort to eat the powdered form.
 Urgh, it tastes so bitter!
 Alternatively, you can have a delicious evening tea…

 Slurp your calming evening tea...

-- 1 TS Ashwagandha-powder (alternatively, if you have pills, you can grind 2-3 for the tea preparation)
+- 1 TS Ashwagandha-powder (alternatively, if you have pressed tablets only, you can grind 2-3 for the tea preparation)

 - 1 pinch of clove powder or 2-3 whole cloves